Technical deep dive

 A protosession is a collection of hits, that may form a session in the future.
 It's perfectly possible, that a collection of hits will be split into multiple sessions.
 The logic in

 protosessionsin essence groups the potentially related hits into a single collection.
-When a given period of time since the last hit was added to given protosession is reached, the protosession is closed usingprotosessions.Closerimlpementation. -
+When a given period of time since the last hit was added to given protosession is reached, the protosession is closed usingprotosessions.Closerimplementation. -

-1. Hit Creation
+1. Hit creation

-Everyting begins in the receiver package.
+Everything begins in the receiver package.
 It's a HTTP server, that receives requests and creates hits.Hit objects.
 It's currently implemented in fasthttp, but it's very loosely coupled to the underlying HTTP server.

 The main goal of receiver package is to create a hits.Hit object from every incoming request and pass it ASAP to some persistent storage, so it won't be lost.